Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Life insurance policy loan.
 If you have a permanent life insurance policy, consider taking out some of the cash you’ve accumulated.

 • Family loans.
 Consider asking a loved one you trust if you can borrow money and pay them back.
-Depending on your relationship, you can customize the loan terms.
+Just be sure to lay the terms out clearly to avoid misunderstandings, which could damage the relationship.

 • Home equity loan.
 If you have enough equity in your home, consider a home equity loan or home equity line of credit.
 Just be aware that non-payment can mean losing your home.